cbdevnet/midimonster/README.md

 It is possible to configure loops using this backend.
 Triggering a loop will create a deadlock, preventing any other backends from generating events.
+Be careful with bidirectional channel mappings, as any input will be immediately output to the same channel again.

 ### The `osc` backend